Shopify/ui-extensions/packages/post-purchase-ui-extensions-react/README.md

 # `@shopify/post-purchase-ui-extensions-react`

-This library provides utilities for writing UI extensions for Checkout post-purchase using [React](https://reactjs.org).
+This library provides utilities for writing UI Extensions for Checkout post-purchase using [React](https://reactjs.org).

 ## Installation